House GOP leader to meet with Capitol officer hurt on Jan. 6

 House GOP leader to meet with Capitol officer hurt on Jan.
 6New

 WASHINGTON (AP) — A police officer who was injured in the Jan.
 6 Capitol insurrection and has pushed for an independent commission to investigate the attack will meet with House Republican leader Kevin McCarthy on Friday.
-That’s according to two people familiar with the plans who spoke on condition of anonymity to discuss the private meeting.
-Officer Michael Fanone has said for weeks that he wanted to meet with McCarthy, who has opposed a commission and remained loyal to former President Donald Trump.
-House Speaker Nancy Pelosi announced Thursday that she is creating a special committee to investigate the attack by a mob of Trump supporters who sought to interrupt the certification of President Joe Biden’s victory.
+That’s according to two people familiar with the plans who spoke on the condition of anonymity to discuss the private meeting.
+Officer Michael Fanone has said for weeks he wanted to meet with McCarthy, who’s opposed a commission and remained loyal to former President Donald Trump.
+House Speaker Nancy Pelosi announced Thursday she’s creating a special committee to investigate the attack by a mob of Trump supporters who sought to interrupt the certification of Joe Biden’s presidential election victory.